-Arrangements to protect residents from harm promote bodily integrity, personal liberty and a restraint-free environment in accordance with national policy.\
+Arrangements to protect residents from harm promote bodily integrity, personal liberty and a restraint free environment in accordance with national policy.

-- 3.5.1 The residential service's policy on restraint is formulated in strict adherence to international human rights instruments, legislation, regulation, national policy and evidence-based guidelines. - 3.5.2 The residential service implements a strategy to continually diminish the use of restraint and to protect personal liberty.
-This reduction is supported by evidence-based changes in the planning, design and delivery of care. - 3.5.3 A restraint-free environment is promoted at all times.
-Restraint is only used by appropriately trained staff as a measure of last resort, where there is an imminent risk of serious harm to the resident or other persons, and where less restrictive strategies have been exhausted. - 3.5.4 Each resident has a full risk assessment prior to any episode of restraint unless there is an imminent risk to the resident's safety or the safety of others.
-This assessment is carried out in consultation with the resident and considers all physical, medical, psychological, emotional, social and environmental factors, and takes account of the resident's views. - 3.5.5 Any resident subject to restraint is kept under continual observation.
-Any use of restraint is minimised in duration and the degree of restriction used. - 3.5.6 Each instance of the use of a restraint is sanctioned in advance by persons at an appropriate level of management and all uses of restraint are: - for the shortest possible duration - recorded in the resident's care plan - notified to the relevant personnel - reported and reviewed by senior management and monitored on an ongoing basis.
+- 3.6.1 The residential service's policy on restraint is formulated in strict adherence to international human rights instruments, legislation, regulation, national policy and evidence-based practice guidelines. - 3.6.2 The residential service implements a strategy to continually diminish the use of restraint and to protect personal liberty.
+This reduction is supported by evidence-based changes in the planning, design and delivery of care. - 3.6.3 Restraint is only used by appropriately trained staff as a measure of last resort, where there is an imminent risk of serious harm to a resident or other persons and where less restrictive strategies have been exhausted. - 3.6.4 Each resident has a full risk assessment prior to any episode of restraint unless there is an imminent risk to the resident's safety or the safety of others.
+This assessment is carried out in consultation with the resident and considers all physical, medical, psychological, emotional, social and environmental factors and takes account of the resident's views. - 3.6.5 Any resident subject to restraint is kept under continual observation.
+Any use of restraint is minimised in duration and the degree of restriction used. - 3.6.6 Each instance of the use of a restraint is sanctioned in advance by persons at an appropriate level of management and all uses of restraint are: - recorded in the resident's care plan - notified to the relevant personnel - reported and reviewed by senior management monitored on an ongoing basis. - 3.6.7 Each resident, their representatives and relevant staff members, participate in a comprehensive debrief following all uses of restraint to review the use of the intervention and record the learning.